newchuyalong/libgdx-learning/Project-Setup-Gradle.md

     res/                   <- contains icons for your app and other resources src/                   <- Source folder for your Android project, contains android launcher class

-gwt/
+html/
-    build.gradle           <- Gradle build file for the gwt project, no touchy src/                   <- Source folder for your gwt project, contains launcher and gwt definition webapp/                <- War template, on generation the contents are copied to war.
+    build.gradle           <- Gradle build file for the html project, no touchy src/                   <- Source folder for your html project, contains launcher and html definition webapp/                <- War template, on generation the contents are copied to war.
 Contains startup url index page and web.xml